kiwicopple/paul.copplest.one/docs/principles/life/decisions.md

 ## Fascination / Curiosity

-Gives you enjoyment of the tasks that your are performing
+Gives you enjoyment of the tasks that your are performing.
+Don't seek the enjoyment outright, focus on the task.